e45lee/pulseaudio-hyperv/.gitlab/issue_templates/issue_001.md

-WARNING: Issues with data may languish in bug purgatory.
+WARNING: Missing data may cause bugs to languish.
 Unless you are sure its not relevant please attach files for each command under the environment heading.